retico-team/retico-dopetrack/README.md

-# retico-clip
+# retico-dope
-A ReTiCo module for CLIP.
+A ReTiCo module for DOPE pose-tracking.
 See below for more information.

 ### Installation and requirements